mantlenetworkio/mantle-tutorial/cross-dom-bridge-bit/README.md

 ## Conclusion

-You should now be able to write applications that use our SDK and bridge to transfer ETH between layer 1 and layer 2.
+You should now be able to write applications that use our SDK and bridge to transfer BIT between layer 1 and layer 2.